 If you're struggling with taking photos at the level that you desire, take some time to learn about how your camera takes in light, how to adjust settings, and how to position the photo's subject in the best possible light.

 01 of 04

 Understanding Your Camera's Light Meter

-This device takes into account all of the settings on your camera (aperture, shutter speed, film speed, etc) and tells you what type of exposure that combination plus the available light will create on film/sensor.
+This device takes into account all of the settings on your camera, such as aperture, shutter speed, and ISO, and tells you what type of exposure that combination, plus the available light, will create on film/sensor.

 02 of 04

 03 of 04

 04 of 04